top of page

 how understanding your body, emotions, habits, patterns, and environment can slowly widen what feels possible.

-Not as a formula.
+Not as a set formula.

-As a way of noticing what’s already happening inside you — with more understanding and choice.
+As a way of noticing what’s happening inside you —

 with love jen - Hand-drawn style illustration with the text ‘Love Jen’ in script, underlined by a line that continues into a sketch of a hand holding a pen.